smasefi/MonteCarloSimulator/README.md

 Synopsis:
 How to install the code:
-Step 1: Run setup.py -
+Step 1: Run command - python setup.py instal
+Step 2: Run command - pip install .
+Step 3:
 Show brief demo code of how the classes are used, i.e. code snippets showing how to install, import, and use the code to (1) create dice, (2) play a game, and (3) analyze a game.
 You can use preformatted blocks for the code.

 API description: